shuiwanglalala/android/ViewModel.md

   *Keep the logic in Activities and Fragments to a minimum*

++  *Avoid references to Views in ViewModels*

 +  *Instead of pushing data to the UI, let the UI observe changes to it*

++ Fat ViewModels

+  + Moving some logic out to a presenter, with the same scope as the ViewModel
+  + Adding a Domain layer and adopting [Clean Architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html)

 + *Add a data repository as the single-point entry to your data*

++ *Expose information about the state of your data using a wrapper or another LiveData*

 + Saving activity state